-In summary, then, the analysis of corpora as evidence for underlying grammar is part of the standard methodology of generative phonology, since contrary to the anti-corpus rhetoric, frequency does correlate with grammaticality, and it is not a purely empiricist exercise because the researcher must start with prespecified hypotheses.
+In summary, then, the analysis of corpora as evidence for grammar deserves its key role in the methodology of generative phonology, since contrary to the anti-corpus rhetoric, frequency does correlate with grammaticality, and it is not a purely empiricist exercise because the researcher must start with prespecified hypotheses.
 In the remainder of this paper, we will see how these notions can be implemented quantitatively.